ast3k/aurora_forecast/README.md

 # aurora forecast
-scripts to get aurora info from NOAA
+scripts to get aurora info from NOAA.
+Dependencies: ImageMagick, pom(6).
+Working on OpenBSD 6.8.